‘These are people’: Protesters gather at Echo Park Lake to stop clearing of homeless encampment

 O’Farrell has said he plans to close the park but did not say when, the Los Angeles Times reported Wednesday.
 A source with direct knowledge of the process told the newspaper the city plans to fence off the park and clear it of the homeless encampment on Thursday.

-However, the Times reported the source spoke on the condition of anonymity since plans for the park closure are being “tightly held” as they could inspire protests like those Wednesday.
+At the time, the source spoke on the condition of anonymity since plans for the park closure are being “tightly held” as they could inspire protests like those seen Wednesday, the Times reported.

 News of the expected closure has spurred local activists into action.
 Outreach workers have been working to get some of the encampment’s residents into hotels, and on Wednesday, crowds gathered at the park in protest.